gihoekveld/gihoekveld/README.md

 - 🔭 I am working as a legal person:
   - I work full time on this model since July 2021
-  - I am contributing to the development of the Outdoor Adventure Social Network: AventureBox, <a href="https://aventurebox.com/" target="_blank">web</a> and <a href="https://apps.apple.com/br/app/aventurebox/id1479232795" target="_blank">mobile</a> versions
+  - I am contributing to the development of the Outdoor Adventure Social Network: AventureBox, <a href="https://aventurebox.com/" target="_blank">web</a> and <a href="https://apps.apple.com/br/app/aventurebox/id1479232795" target="_blank">mobile</a> versions.
-  - I am contributing to a private project too.
-In it we are implementing the current and best technologies.
-I am developing the backend with JavaScript.js, Jest.js and Serverless Frameworks.
 - :space_invader: I am QA Tester - _Quality Assurance Tester_ - on <a href="https://ubertesters.com/">Ubertesters</a>
-- 🌱 I am currently focusing on specializing in backend with Node.js.
-I am learning through the Ignite trail on <a href="https://www.rocketseat.com.br/" target="_blank">Rocketseat</a>.
-I am also learning React.js, React Testing Library and Cypress.
+- 🌱 I am also learning React.js and Node.js.
-- 👯 I have been actively collaborating on GitHub since July 2022 with new repositories
-- 🤔 I usually look for help with React.js, React Native or Serverless Frameworks implementation

 <br/>
 <div align="center">